lassade/bevy_prefab/README.md

 ## TODO

-- id validation
-- optional id deserialization (if you don't want to refer to this particular entity just omit the id field)
 - prefab components
-- prefab component should be able to refer to their children
 - fully procedural prefabs (no need for a source prefab file)
 - tests
 - remove entities if prefab fails to load